RFPS Statement on the use of Primary School Sport Premium Funding

 - Providing opportunities for our pupils to be healthy and improve their overall well being

-Although, RFPS did not receive this funding during 2015-2016, with the Olympic Games in Rio in the Summer, as well as the Rugby World Cup during the Autumn Term which had obvious significance for our particular children with Rugby originating in their home town, 2015-2016 was still a significant year for Sport at Rugby Free Primary School and we have enjoyed developing this further in 2016-2017 using our Sports Premium Funding to help us.
+Although, RFPS did not receive this funding during 2015-2016, with the Olympic Games in Rio in the Summer, as well as the Rugby World Cup during the Autumn Term which had obvious significance for our particular children with Rugby originating in their home town.
+2015-2016 was still a significant year for Sport at Rugby Free Primary School and we have enjoyed developing this further through the continuing years using our Sports Premium Funding to help us.

 Our sports premium funding spending plan includes: